A Quick Guide to the Project Management Office (PMO)

 • Organizational responses to new technologies and market changes.

-• Creating and implementing standardized project processes.
+• Creating and implementing standardized project management office processes.

 • Assessing new project requests according to business goals.